 Crime and Safety.

 Panama has an unfortunate and not entirely deserved reputation for being a dangerous country to travel through, but this really is not the case.
-There are areas where tourists should not go, such as the infamous Darien gap on the border with Colombia and the general border region where guerrillas and bandits still operate, but by sticking to the cities and the national parks or heavily populated tourist spots you will be absolutely fine.
+There are of course areas where tourists are advised not go, such as the infamous Darien gap on the border with Colombia and the general border region where guerrillas and bandits can still operate, but by sticking to the cities and the national parks or heavily populated tourist spots you will be absolutely fine.
 Like any other major city in the world, crime does of course exist in Panama City, Colon and David, amongst others, but there is no reason to assume it will be any more dangerous than your home city and reasonable safety and security precautions should be more than adequate.